ntnhut/LeetSolve/docs/source/Two_Pointers/922_Sort_Array_By_Parity_II.md

 648 831 560 997 192 829 986 897 424 843
 ```

-### Code explanation

-1. The code iterates through the elements of `nums` using an index variable `i`.
+This solution iteratively scans through the array and swap elements to ensure that the parity (even or odd) of each element matches its index modulo 2.

-2. For each element at index `i`, it checks if the parity (even or odd) of `i` is different from the parity of the number at index `i` in the vector.
-If they are different, it means that the current element is in the wrong position concerning its parity.
+The algorithm iterates over each index of the array.
+For each index `i`, if the parity of the element at index `i` does not match `i % 2`, it implies that the element is in the wrong position.
+In such cases, the algorithm searches for the next element with the correct parity (i.e., even or odd) starting from index `i + 1`.
+Once found, it swaps the elements at indices `i` and `j`, where `j` is the index of the next element with the correct parity.

-3. To fix this, the code goes into a nested loop with another index variable `j`, starting from `i + 1`.

-4. In the inner loop, it searches for an element at index `j` whose parity matches the desired parity (which is the same as `i`'s parity).

-5. When such an element is found, it swaps the elements at indices `i` and `j`, ensuring that the element at index `i` now has the correct parity.

-6. The code continues this process for all elements in the vector until it's sorted by parity.

-7. Finally, it returns the sorted vector.

-This code ensures that even-indexed elements are even, and odd-indexed elements are odd, while preserving the original order of elements within their respective parity groups.
+By performing these swaps, the algorithm ensures that each element is at the correct position based on its parity.

+This approach optimizes the sorting process by performing a single pass through the array and minimizing the number of swaps required to achieve the desired parity arrangement.

 ### Complexity
 * Runtime: `O(N^2)`, where `N = nums.length`.